Salmonella Paratyphoid Induced Hemophagocytic Lymphohistiocytosis: A Case Report and Literature Review

 Furqan Ul Haq *

 Department of Radiation Oncology, Shaukat Khanum Hospital Peshawar.
-Pakistan
+Pakistan.

 *Author to whom correspondence should be addressed.